averath/leovegas-wallet/README.md

    2. getPlayer,
    3. getBalance
-7. Production - to be production ready we should take care about the points above and set up a build process which should check if every dependency is not vulnerable (dependency-check), code is well written (sonarQube), and deploy
+7. Production - to be production ready we should take care about the points above and set up a build process which should check if every dependency is not vulnerable (dependency-check), code is well written (sonarQube), and deploy.
+To deploy application on Kubernetes we need to containerize it and provide actuator endpoints.
 8. Commands to run and more description and instruction